pelias/documentation/development/roadmap.md

 https://github.com/pelias/pelias/issues/396

-## Elasticsearch 6 Support
+## Elasticsearch 7 Support

-Pelias is currently only compatible and well tested on Elasticsearch 2 and 5.
-Elasticsearch 6 does come with some breaking changes that will require development work, but comes with performance and feature improvements we'd like to take advantage of.
+Pelias currently supports Elasticsearch 6.
+As part of our usual upgrade cycle we want to add support for ES7 to stay with the latest supported version of Elasticsearch.

 https://github.com/pelias/pelias/issues/719